alexfernandez/alexfernandez.github.io/2016/top-of-the-cream-of-the-crop.md

 **Blogs are great to hone your writing skills.**

-Another great option is a technical talk, not only at local groups.
+Another great option is a technical talk, at local groups all the way up to international conferences.
 Conferences all around the world are eager to hear from people of all backgrounds.
 Want to get the word out about that amazing project?
 Just send proposals to a few CfPs (calls for proposals).